apache/spark/docs/apache-airflow/dag-serialization.rst

 =================

 In order to make Airflow Webserver stateless, Airflow >=1.10.7 supports DAG Serialization and DB Persistence.
+From Airflow 2.0.0, the Scheduler also use Serialized DAGs for consistency and make Scheduling decisions.

 .. image:: img/dag_serialization.png